chinamike65/hugo-tuolesi/content/book6/book6en.md

 When Buddhism spread to Southeast Asian countries, all countries integrated their own culture into Buddhism, and Buddhism was more or less influenced by local culture.

-When Buddhism was introduced to the Han, the Taoism and Confucian culture in the Han were also very prosperous.
+When Buddhism was introduced to China, Taoism and Confucianism in China were also very prosperous.
 People integrated Buddhism with Taoism and Confucianism.
-Therefore, Buddhism itself will also be affected to some extent.
+Therefore, Buddhism itself was also affected to some extent.

-When Buddhism was introduced to Tibetan areas, there was no written language and no special culture was formed in Tibet, so Tibetan culture was formed on the basis of mature Buddhism.
+When Buddhism was introduced to Tibetan areas, there was no written language and no special culture had formed in Tibet, so Tibetan culture was formed on the basis of mature Buddhism.

 Likewise, Tibetan is also formed on the basis of Sanskrit.

-Therefore, Tibetan Buddhism has preserved the teachings of Buddha Shakyamuni more than 2,500 years ago in their original form.
+Therefore, Tibetan Buddhism has preserved the teachings of Buddha Shakyamuni of more than 2,500 years ago in their original form.
 This is the fourth characteristic of Tibetan Buddhism.

 63